tocco/tocco-docs/framework/architecture/hibernate/transaction-lifecycle.rst

 CommitListener
 ^^^^^^^^^^^^^^

-A :java:ref:`CommitListener<ch.tocco.nice2.persist.hibernate.listener.CommitListener>` can be registered with the :java:ref:`EntityFacadeListenerManager<ch.tocco.nice2.persist.hibernate.listener.EntityFacadeListenerManager>` for a specific session.
+A :abbr:`CommitListener (ch.tocco.nice2.persist.hibernate.listener.CommitListener)` can be registered with the :abbr:`EntityFacadeListenerManager (ch.tocco.nice2.persist.hibernate.listener.EntityFacadeListenerManager)` for
+a specific session.

-Commit listeners implemented using the interface of the old API (:java:ref:`CommitListener<ch.tocco.nice2.persist.util.CommitListener>`) are registered by the :java:ref:`Context<ch.tocco.nice2.persist.Context>` using an adapter class.
+Commit listeners implemented using the interface of the old API (:abbr:`CommitListener (ch.tocco.nice2.persist.util.CommitListener)`) are registered by the :abbr:`Context (ch.tocco.nice2.persist.Context)` using an adapter class.

 These listeners are meant to be used by the business code to run actions before or after a commit (or rollback).

 TransactionListener
 ^^^^^^^^^^^^^^^^^^^

-The :java:ref:`TransactionListener<ch.tocco.nice2.persist.hibernate.TransactionListener>` can be registered directly on the transaction control and is meant to be used by internal code and are used to clean up the transaction.
+The :abbr:`TransactionListener (ch.tocco.nice2.persist.hibernate.TransactionListener)` can be registered
+directly on the transaction control and is meant to be used by internal code and are used to clean up the transaction.

-:java:ref:`TransactionAware<ch.tocco.nice2.persist.tx.TransactionAware>` instances which are registered on the :java:ref:`TransactionAdapter<ch.tocco.nice2.persist.hibernate.legacy.TransactionAdapter>` are also added as :java:ref:`TransactionListener<ch.tocco.nice2.persist.hibernate.TransactionListener>` using an adapter class.
+:abbr:`TransactionAware (ch.tocco.nice2.persist.tx.TransactionAware)` instances which are registered on the :abbr:`TransactionAdapter (ch.tocco.nice2.persist.hibernate.legacy.TransactionAdapter)` are also added as :abbr:`TransactionListener (ch.tocco.nice2.persist.hibernate.TransactionListener)` using an adapter class.

 Transaction context
 -------------------

-The :java:ref:`EntityTransactionContext<ch.tocco.nice2.persist.hibernate.cascade.EntityTransactionContext>` keeps
+The :abbr:`EntityTransactionContext (ch.tocco.nice2.persist.hibernate.cascade.EntityTransactionContext)` keeps
 track of all entities that are created or deleted during the transaction and executes these changes before the transaction is committed.